e-tho/iwmenu/README.md

 ## Usage

+### Supported menus

 Specify an application using `-m` or `--menu` flag.

 ```console
 iwmenu -m fuzzel
 ```

+### Custom menus

-If your launcher is not supported, or you need to add additional flags, you can specify `custom` as the menu and provide your command using the `--menu-command` flag.
+Specify `custom` as the menu and set your command using the `--menu-command` flag.
 Ensure your launcher supports an input/script mode, and that it is properly configured in the command.

 ```console
 iwmenu -m custom --menu-command "my_custom_launcher --flag"
 ```

+#### Prompt support

-To enable prompt support in custom menus, use `{prompt}` as the value for the relevant flag in your command.
+To enable prompt support, use `{prompt}` as the value for the relevant flag in your command.
 This way, when a prompt is required, it will be replaced with the appropriate text.

 ```console
 iwmenu -m custom --menu-command "my_custom_launcher --prompt-flag '{prompt}'"
 ```

+#### Password obfuscation support

 To enable support for password obfuscation, set the appropriate flag via `{password_flag:--my-password-flag}`.